 Free Hotel Provided By China Southern Airlines

 I chose the W.Y.
-Lera Hotel based on the looks of the hotel alone – I didn’t read the whole summary of each hotel because there was a line up behind me.
-It looked like something I might see in Vegas – tall, flashy lights, had a tower – and it looked as if there was be something “happening” near by.
+Lera Hotel based on the looks of the hotel alone, I didn’t read the whole summary of each hotel because there was a line up behind me.
+It looked like something I might see in Vegas – tall, flashy lights, had a tower, and it looked as if there was be something “happening” near by.
 That wasn’t the case so much.
 The hotel is located in the Huadu District of Guangzhou in the far northern suburbs of the city, quite the distance from any sightseeing in the city centre.
-But, it was provided for FREE so I am definitely grateful for that and am not in a position to complain.
+But, it was provided for FREE and I am definitely grateful for that and am not in a position to complain.

-I noticed online that China Southern Airlines also offered FREE sightseeing tours – I asked at the desk – they do, however, it ended at 1:00 PM and my flight was at 2:30 – I wouldn’t have enough time to finish the tour, get to the airport, through security and make my flight – that was not an option!
+I noticed online that China Southern Airlines also offered FREE sightseeing tours.
+I asked at the desk, they do, however, it ended at 1:00 PM and my flight was at 2:30 PM, I wouldn’t have enough time to finish the tour, get to the airport, through security and make my flight – so that was not an option for me.

 After selecting my hotel, I was provided with a sticker with the hotel name and asked to wait in the designated area until the airport shuttle could take us to the hotel.

-I really applaud China Southern Airlines for providing this service to their passengers – I was happy to sleep in a (hard) bed rather than on an airport floor.
-This is a 3-star hotel, maybe because the room was FREE, although the room was “nice” it wasn’t outstanding.
+I really applaud China Southern Airlines for providing this service to their passengers, I was happy to sleep in a (hard) bed rather than on an airport floor.
+This is a 3-star hotel, has 178 rooms.
+The room was “nice”, it wasn’t outstanding.
 The room was tired and dated.
 The carpet was worn and dirty, the decor tired.
 Also, the WiFi did not work in my hotel room at all, it barely worked in the lobby.
 The rest of the hotel however, was quite nice.

 Breakfast was provided a NO COST, the buffet style selection was endless and was quite yummy.